JakeHedman/google-assistant-command-line/README.md

 ## What?

-A description off a Google Assistant script which I use to cast things to my Chromecast from Home Assistant.
+A janky setup to run any Google Assistant command from the command line.

 ## Why?

-The official Google Assistant API doesn't support all commands, stuff like "play *show* from *service* on *tv*" does not work.
-If you **really** want to automate commands like that, you can try this really janky solution.
+The official Google Assistant API doesn't support all commands, e.g. starting a netflix show on a chromecast.
+If you **really** want to automate commands like that, you can try this setup.
 I wouldn't recommend it though.
-YMMV.
+YMMV!

+Example triggers:

+- Run Google Assistant commands from your command line (probably over ssh).
+- Use Home Assistant (Shell Command) to run Google Assistant commands.
+- Use IFTTT (Webhooks) to run Google Assistant commands.

+Example commands:

+- Start Youtube, Netflix, Disney+ etc show on a Chromecast.
+- Start music from Spotify on a nest speaker.
+- Turn off/on lights.
+- Start music on Sonos speakers.

 ## How?